 McLean Hospital 115 Mill Street Belmont, MA 02478

-Daniel G. Dillon, PhD, was trained in human neuroscience at Duke University, where he worked under Dr. Kevin LaBar and studied learning and memory.
-As a post-doctoral fellow with Dr. Diego Pizzagalli at Harvard University, he investigated brain systems implicated in anhedonia, which refers to the loss of pleasure and is a cardinal symptom of unipolar depression.
+Daniel G. Dillon, PhD, was trained in human neuroscience at Duke University, where he studied learning and memory under the guidance of Dr. Kevin LaBar.
+As a post-doctoral fellow working with Dr. Diego Pizzagalli at Harvard University, Dr. Dillon investigated brain systems implicated in anhedonia, a cardinal symptom of depression that refers to loss of pleasure and motivation.
+Since 2014, Dr. Dillon has directed the Motivated Learning & Memory Laboratory within the Center for Depression, Anxiety and Stress Research (CDASR) at McLean Hospital.

 Dillon DG, Dobbins IG, Pizzagalli DA.
 Weak reward source memory in depression reflects blunted activation of VTA/SN and parahippocampus.
 Social Cognitive and Affective Neuroscience 2014;9(10):1576-83.